-Speech-language pathologists are the primary providers of speech therapy services in the U.S. They are autonomous professionals who hold the American-Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) and who demonstrate continued professional development.
-Occupational therapists may also be qualified to provide speech therapy services.
+Speech-language pathologists are the primary providers of speech therapy services in the U.S. They are autonomous professionals who may hold the American-Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) and who demonstrate continued professional development.
+In some clinical settings and under some state practice acts, occupational therapists might also be considered qualified to provide certain speech therapy services delineated in this guideline.